 Most motivated sellers see the value in a quick close.
 For instance, when faced with foreclosure, sellers cannot afford to roll the dice on a time-consuming financed offer.
 In distressed situations, sellers will typically go with a lower cash offer when competing against a higher financed offer.

-Time is money, and a quicker close can save the seller hundreds, if not thousands of dollars in property taxes, insurance, mortgage, and utility payments!
+Time is money, and an expedited closing date can save the seller hundreds, if not thousands of dollars in property taxes, insurance, utility, and mortgage payments!

 Cash buyers offer unbeatable flexibility when buying a house without financing.
 A cash deal can take as little as three days to close on a property!